fuselayer/comfyui-slop-node-dev-helper/README.md

 Specifically, these scripts:

-- Print an ASCII file tree of a repo (files first, then folders)
+- Print an ASCII file tree of a working directory (files first, then folders)
 - Save that tree to <foldername>.txt wrapped in Markdown triple backticks
 - Interactively collect and export the contents of selected files into a single text file with fenced code blocks (to be sent to the LLM)
 - Exclude noisy directories like __pycache__ and .git